-Candlestick charts are perhaps the most widely used format for tracking the historical prices of stocks, commodities, currencies and pretty much anything else that you can trade.
+Candlestick charts are perhaps the most widely used format for tracking the historical prices of stocks, commodities, cryptocurrencies like hodl token, and pretty much anything else that you can trade.
 They are simple to understand and they have an advantage over bar charts because of the colored solid bodies.
 The convention for coloring up candlesticks green and down candlesticks red helps to develop a more vivid picture of historical price action.
 But apart from simply using it to track the historical price of a product, how does candlestick charting help you invest smarter?

 Candlestick charts provide you, if you know how, with a means to understand what the market has recently done and what it is therefore likely to do in the future.
 Candlesticks provide the building blocks to understand the implications of price change.

 The change in price of a market is the first and most obvious way a candlestick chart can help you in your investing decisions – however, many other different types of charts also do a good job at this so it’s not fair to say that candlestick charts are better in this way.

 Individual candlesticks can be very informative in showing you what market participants are trying to do.
 This is largely because of the wicks or shadows.
 These are the thin lines that often protrude beyond the main colored body of the candlestick.
 They show you where the market has been and returned to.
 A large wick for example, indicates a test of an extreme in price followed by a decent amount of interest that was strong enough to return prices back or close to where they came from.
 This might in some scenarios, suggest that prices are set to continue in the direction of the reversal.

 The Hammer candlestick has a long lower wick and can appear after a decline in prices – it indicates a possible imminent reversal in prices to the up side.

 The Doji candlestick has wicks both above and below with a thin body as price closes at or around the opening price – it suggests indecision from market participants.